Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 To obtain such a case, one can choose initial values as $\theta_0=0.524 \,rad$, $\dot \theta_0=0$, $\dot \phi_0=7.00 \,rad \,s^{-1}$ and $\dot \psi_0=250 \,rad \,s^{-1}$.
 With these initial values, constants can be found as $a=64.2 \,rad \,s^{-1}$, $b=57.4 \,rad \,s^{-1}$, $E'=0.0603 \,J$ and $Mgl b/a=0.0608 \,J$.
 The turning angles of $\theta$ are $\theta_{max}=0.524 \,rad$ and $\theta_{min}=0.488 \,rad$. $U_{eff}$, $E'$ and $Mglb/a$ can be seen in figure \ref{fig:uefftt_2}(a).

 The results of numerical solutions are shown in figure \ref{fig:ttdfd_2} in appendix 4.
-It can be seen that $\theta$ changes between turning angles, and $\dot \theta$ takes negative and positive values in accordance with equation \eqref{eprime}. $\dot \phi$ never becomes zero or changes sign.
+It can be seen that $\theta$ changes between turning angles, and $\dot \theta$ takes negative and positive values in accordance with equation \eqref{eprime}. $\dot \phi$ never becomes zero or changes sign and it is always greater than $0$ and smaller than $2 Mgl/(I_xa)$.
 The relationship between conserved angular momenta and angular velocities $\dot \phi$ and $\dot \psi$ are similar to the motion with cusps.

 The three-dimensional plot and its projection are available in figures \ref{fig:uefftt_2}(b) and \ref{fig:uefftt_2}(c), respectively.
 The wavy structure of the precession is visible in the three-dimensional figure and its projection.
-For wavy precession, the difference between $E'$ and the minimum of $U_{eff}$ can be small with respect to other types of motion, and then the oscillations in $\theta$ become also small.
+For wavy precession, the difference between $E'$ and the minimum of $U_{eff}$ can be small with respect to other types of motion, and then the oscillations in $\theta$ also become small.

-To get this type of motion, initial values of $\dot \phi$ and $\dot \psi$ should have the same sign and initial values should satisfy $E'<Mglb/a$ and $|a|>|b|$ relations.